Parent - adolescent conflict

 Maintaining a good relationship with your adolescent will lower the probability of behavior problems, smoking, abuse of alcohol, or getting into fights.

-What situations can be resolved through a Mediation process?
+What situations can be resolved through a conflict management process?

 The following are common presentations for Mediation between parents and teens: